agustinjosew/CTF/MrRobot/README.md

 ## CTF Walk-Through
 ### Things we have to do to achieve attack vector recognition
-- [ ] Determine the IP address of the server/machine
+- [x] Determine the IP address of the server/machine
-- [ ] List of open or working ports and services
+- [x] List of open or working ports and services
-- [ ] Try to determine what type of content is that we will be able to access according to the information obtained in the audit
+- [x] Try to determine what type of content is that we will be able to access according to the information obtained in the audit
-- [ ] Observe the type of information or documentation that arises from the audit
+- [x] Observe the type of information or documentation that arises from the audit
-- [ ] Carry out an effective organization of the data we discover through the use of tools or lateral/vertical thinking, we must always remember that the information we find is always powerful with the correct logic.
+- [x] Carry out an effective organization of the data we discover through the use of tools or lateral/vertical thinking, we must always remember that the information we find is always powerful with the correct logic.

-##
+## First stage : recognition and information gathering

 I prefer to use the * to scan the segment, with the use of `ifconfig` I can see which IP is mine but I need to know that other IPs are currently active, so we use  `nmap 192.168.234.*`
 <p align="center"><img src="https://i.imgur.com/aEXHI0l.png" align="center"></p>